mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/receive-call/kotlin.md

 Please make sure that the webhook server you built in the previous steps is still running.

-Press `Ctrl + R` the buttons to build and run the app.
+Press `Ctrl + R` the keys to build and run the app.
 Call the number.

 Call the number linked with your application from the earlier step.